-Restaurant industry scrambles for solutions as Trump cuts off stimulus talks
+Restaurant industry scrambles for solutions as Trump administration waffles on stimulus talks

 Bobby Stuckey, co-founder of the Frasca Hospitality Group with restaurants in Denver and Boulder, Colo., sent an email statement to The Post, saying, “I have received countless texts from people in the industry who are crushed by this news.
 The uncertainty is killer for many businesses who have been accumulating tons of debt for months.
 With colder temperatures making outdoor dining impossible, no vaccine in sight and rising positivity rates in many states, many restaurant owners have no choice but to close.”

-It’s hard for restaurateurs to know exactly where the Trump administration stands on a stimulus package, particularly after the president reversed course again late Tuesday in a string of tweets, saying he was ready to sign a stimulus package for Americans and small business.
+It’s hard for restaurateurs to know exactly where the Trump administration stands on a stimulus package, particularly after the president reversed course again late Tuesday in a string of tweets, saying he was ready to sign at least a partial stimulus package for Americans and small business.
 Trump previously said that “immediately after I win, we will pass a major Stimulus Bill that focuses on hardworking Americans and Small Business,” but he is also trailing in the polls.
 Many speculated that, should Trump lose, an economic stimulus package may not arrive until after Joe Biden is inaugurated in January,

 “There’s been no indication right now whether or not in a lame duck session, he would pass" a relief bill, said Colicchio.
 "You would think that the Republicans, even post-election, would want to have some sort of win, and they can say they pushed this through.
 But who knows?”